 In 1824, George Rapp decided to sell New Harmony.
 He found a buyer in Robert Owen, a wealthy industrialist from Scotland.
-In 1825, with his business partner William Maclure, Owen purchased New Harmony outright, hoping to establish a model community where education and social equality would flourish.
-Maclure, a well-respected amateur geologist, attracted many important scholars to new Harmony, including naturalists, geologists, educators and early feminists.
+In 1825, Owen purchased New Harmony outright, hoping to establish a model community where education and social equality would flourish.
+Owen’s business partner William Maclure, a well-respected geologist, attracted many important scholars to New Harmony, including naturalists, geologists, educators and early feminists.

-Owen's "Community of Equality," had dissolved by 1827.
-Nevertheless, his Utopian dream brought significant contributions to American scientific and educational theory, study and practice.
+Owen's "Community of Equality" dissolved by 1827.
+Nevertheless, his Utopian dream brought significant contributions to American scientific and educational theory, study, and practice.
 Early feminist activity increased national awareness of the women's suffrage issue.